sugarlabs/locosugar/README.md

 What is this?
 =============

-The LocoSugar Activity is a simple game to introduce the keyboard and mouse to those new to computers.
+The LocoSugar Activity is a simple game to introduce a keyboard and mouse.

 How to use?
 ===========

-LocoSugar is part of the Sugar desktop.
+LocoSugar is not part of the Sugar desktop, but can be added.
 Please refer to;

 * [How to Get Sugar on sugarlabs.org](https://sugarlabs.org/),
 * [How to use Sugar](https://help.sugarlabs.org/),
+* [Download LocoSugar using Browse](https://activities.sugarlabs.org/), search for `LocoSugar`, then download, and;
 * [How to use LocoSugar](https://help.sugarlabs.org/locosugar.html)

 How to upgrade?